FarahIbrar/Programming-in-Python/README.md

 ## Overview

 This repository contains a comprehensive collection of Python programming concepts, techniques, and libraries applied to various tasks, including data analysis, machine learning, and more.
-Each folder contains detailed information and codes for specific tasks.
+Each folder contains detailed information and codes for specific tasks, all developed using Jupyter Notebook.

 ---